Superior vena cava obstruction

 Indirect signs on chest x-ray, such as superior mediastinal widening and right hilar prominence that may indicate the presence of mediastinal mass.
 Aortic nipple sign is also a feature.

 Is the imaging modality of choice.
 Enhanced CT shows the location and severity of the superior vena cava obstruction, superimposed thrombosis, a mediastinal mass or lymphadenopathy, collateral vessels, and associated lung masses.
+A focal hepatic hot spot sign may be visible.

 Treatment and prognosis